 The DBand antenna ID field indicates the DBand antenna the transmitter is currently using for this transmission.

 The RXSS Length field is valid only when transmitted in a CBAP and is reserved otherwise.
 The RXSS Length field specifies the length of a receive sector sweep as required by the transmitting STA, and is defined in units of a ScS frame.
-The value of this field is in the range 0–64.
+The value of this field is in the range 0–62, with odd values being reserved.

 NOTE – In a CBAP a transmitting STA with multiple DBand antennas might not know the capabilities of the receiving STA, and hence the size of the RXSS Length field is defined to cover for a single DBand antenna of the receiving STA.